collabnix/kubelabs/Logging101/kafka.md

 A concept that we now need to touch on is Kafka partitions.
 Imagine you have a Kubernetes cluster that is continuously growing.
 You start with 1 worker node and soon, it isn't enough to run all your pods.
 So you provision a second worker node that starts initializing pods in it.
 In the same way, if you have only one Kafka broker in your Kafka cluster and it isn't enough to handle the number of logs passing through, you can introduce a second broker that will take on the load.
 Now that the resource problem has been taken care of, a different problem arises with the size of the topics.
 Log files can be huge, and there are a large number of these files piling in through to a single topic.
 However, if a topic is constrained to a single broker, then the topic can never exceed the limits of the broker.

-This is where Kafka partitions come in.
+This is where partitions come in.
 Topics are allowed to be distributed across multiple brokers while the part of the topic present in a broker is called a partition.
 These partitions can then be replicated onto other brokers to provide redundancy.
+It also means that a single topic can be infinitely large and have as much data flowing in to it from a producer.
+In the same way, if a consumer wants to read data, it can be read from multiple partitions across different brokers which would significantly improve the read speed.

 ## Kafka Streams